malzarah/DW8086/Data Cleaning Task/DataCleaning.md

 ## Policy Constraints

 ## Metadata Description
-The Dataset that we our using for our project analysis, all the observations were recorded while monitoring the water quality against vaious contents found in water during the event.
-Dataset includes varibales such as Precipitation Current Day, Water Temperature, pH level of the water, Conductivity, Turbidity, Nitrates, Total Phosphate, Alkalinity Average etc. The data set has observations that were recorded from the year 2002 till 2017.
+The Dataset that we our using for our project analysis, all the observations were recorded while monitoring the water quality against various contents found in water during the event.
+Dataset includes variables such as Precipitation Current Day, Water Temperature, pH level of the water, Conductivity, Turbidity, Nitrates, Total Phosphate, Alkalinity Average etc. The data set has observations that were recorded from the year 2002 till 2017.
-As a part of data cleaning process, we selected observations that were recorded from the year 2013 till 2017.To monitor the quality of wate, follwoign factors were measured: temperarture of the water, pH level, conductivity, level of dissolved Oxygen found in water, content of Nitrates, phosphates, average of akalinity, volume of sand, slit,gravel etc, found in water.
-Each observation was made at a particular site on a specific date of the month and year.The degree of measure of each variable  is well described in the data set for instance the level of sand, slit and gravel was measured in pprecentage.
-While the level of Nitrates, Phosphates, Total Sulphates etc was foud in mg/L.
+As a part of data cleaning process, we selected observations that were recorded from the year 2013 till 2017.To monitor the quality of water, following factors were measured: temperature of the water, pH level, conductivity, level of dissolved Oxygen found in water, content of Nitrates, phosphates, average of alkalinity, volume of sand, slit, gravel, etc., found in water.
+Each observation was made at a site on a specific date of the month and year.
+The degree of measure of each variable is well described in the data set for instance the level of sand, slit and gravel was measured in percentage.
+While the level of Nitrates, Phosphates, Total Sulphates, etc. were found in mg/L.
-The observations included in the dataset provides us with enough information to speculate the qaulity of water over the period of five years that is from 2013 till 2017 inclusively.
+The observations included in the dataset provides us with enough information to speculate the quality of water over the period of five years that is from 2013 till 2017 inclusively.

 ## Issues with the Data Set